hypercore-protocol/hypercore-protocol/README.md

 The `handlers` is an object of functions for handling incoming messages and is described below.

+#### `stream.close(discoveryKey)`

+You can call this method to signal to the other side that you do not have the key corresponding to the discoveryKey.
+Normally you would use this together with the `ondiscoverykey` hook.

 #### `stream.destroy([error])`

 Destroy the stream.
 Closes all feeds as well.